andrewrothstein/ansible-couchdb-replication/README.md

 couchdb-replication
 ===================

-A brief description of the role goes here.
+A role to setup CouchDB replication rules

 Requirements
 ------------